ajitsinghkaler/Mojo/README.md

 Editing Stories

-Username check at current anyone can delete or edit your posts
+Username check at current anyone can delete or edit your posts as of now